PHBS/MLF/README.md

 * TA Office Hour (Room 213/214): TBA

 ## Course overview
-With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research field in industry and academia.
+With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research fields in industry and academia.
 This course provides a broad introduction to ML in theoretical and practical perspectives.
-Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
+Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience in using ML software packages such as SK-learn and Tensorflow.
 This course will also explore the possibility of applying ML to finance and business.
 Each student is required to complete a final course project.
 __This year, the compliance analytics team in HSBC bank (Gunagzhou) will give 4 guest lectures to demonstrate how ML is developed and shared in banking industry.__

 ## Prerequisites
 This course assumes prior knowkedge in probability/statistics and experience in Python.
-This course is ideally recommended for those who have taken introductory ML/AI courses from undergraduate program.
+This course is ideally recommended for those who have taken introductory ML/AI courses from an undergraduate program.

 ##  Textbooks and Reading Materials
 ### Primary textbook